Network Preparations

 There are no restrictions on what IP ranges can be used in IP pools.

 The configuration provided during initial rack setup may be changed later through the Oxide API once the rack is up and running.
+You may also make other network topology changes such as

 Firewall Considerations